-What Are the Main Responsibilities of An Accountant?
+What Are the Main Responsibilities of an Accountant?

 How Much Does an Accountant Earn?

-In the UK, according to data from the Office for National Statistics (ONS), the annual average salary for accountants and auditors was £38,373 in 2021, which s higher than the median salary for all occupations in the UK, namely £28,840.
-Additionally, data from Pay Scale shows an accountant’s average wage in Germany is €49,932 – the highest in the European market, whilst the minimum salary of €29,897 is in Spain.
+In 2021, the annual average salary for accountants and auditors in the UK was £38,373, according to data from the Office for National Statistics (ONS).
+This is higher than the UK’s median salary for all occupations, which was £28,840.
+Additionally, data from PayScale shows an accountant’s average wage in Germany is €49,932, the highest in the European market.
+The minimum salary of €29,897 is in Spain.

 What Factors Affect Accountants’ Salaries?